BFauber/gini_coefficient/README.md

 **embeddings** : `np.ndarray` of n x d dimensions *NOTE:* code assumes all embeddings are **L2-NORMALIZED**

 Enabling the `normalize` feature results in `MinMax` scaling of outputs such that [0,1] for all Gini values.

+Enabling the `memory_efficient` feature results in memory-efficient, but potentially less time-efficient, calculation of the Gini coefficient for each element in the input array.

 **Output:**